 (a) When leads are added via lead import

 Here are the situations when a lead would be considered a "duplicate" per Chime's logic:

 - If the CSV lead and the CRM lead both have the same email address

-- If the lead's name is the same in the CRM and CSV but neither have a phone number
+- the lead's name is the same in the CRM and CSV but neither have a phone number

 When importing, there are two options available to select from after marching up the columns but prior to finalizing the import.
 Here is where both options will appear during the import process:

-Option 1: Merge Leads.
 Selecting this option will merge the duplicates from the CSV with those that match already in the database per the four points listed above.